-HBSE BSEH 10th Result 2018: How to check
+Declared!
+HBSE 10th Result 2018: How to check at bseh.org.in

-HBSE BSEH 10th Result 2018: The Board of School Education, Haryana, Bhiwani is expected to declare the results of Class 10 examinations today, on May 21.
-A total of 3,83,499 students had appeared for the examinations this year that was conducted from March 8 to March 31.
+Dr Jagbir Singh said the pass percentage of the Haryana schools in the Class 10 examination is 44.38 and the percentage of private schools is 59.87.
+In this examination, the percentage of students in the rural areas has been 51.72, whereas the urban area students have recorded a percentage of 49.65.

 The results will be available at bseh.org.in.
 The Haryana Board has associated with third party website — indiaresults.com to host Class 10 results.
 In order to check their results, students are advised to keep their hall tickets ready.
 Once released, they are required to visit the above mentioned official website and enter the required details such as roll number, etc in the provided fields.
-Students need to follow the steps written below to check their results:
+Students need to follow the steps written below to check their marks:

 Read | HBSE BSEH 10th Result 2018 Live Updates

-Step 1: Log in to the official website – bseh.org.in
+Step 1: Log in to the official website – bseh.org.in and indiaresults.com

 Step 2: On the homepage, check the ‘what’s new’ section